Newcastle upon Tyne Hospitals NHS Foundation Trust: Staffing

 In September 2015 it was reported that the trust was facing a staffing crisis because its plans to recruit more Filipino nurses were frustrated by the points-based immigration system.
 85 applications for tier 2 certificates of sponsorship were rejected between June and September 2015.
-The NHS Employers Organisation wrote on behalf of the Trust, and nine others similarly placed, to the Home Secretary, Theresa May complaining that about 1000 applications had been rejected in six months, and anticipating that a further thousand would also be rejected.
+The NHS Employers Organisation wrote on behalf of the trust, and nine others similarly placed, to the Home Secretary, Theresa May complaining that about 1000 applications had been rejected in six months, and anticipating that a further thousand would also be rejected.
 The Home Office responded by saying that over 1,400 tier 2 certificates of sponsorship had been issued to nurses since April 2015, but 600 had been 'returned unused.'
 Nurses were removed from the Shortage Occupation List on 6 April 2015, and the pay of most nurses is not sufficient to gain priority under the points based system.

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
 At that time it had 11,847 full-time equivalent staff and a sickness absence rate of 3.95%.
 85% of staff recommend it as a place for treatment and 69% recommended it as a place to work.

 Controversy

-On 12 January 2017 the Board of NUTH announced that Chief Executive Sir Leonard Fenwick OBE had been placed on extended leave.
+On 12 January 2017 the Board of NUTH announced that Chief Executive Sir Leonard Fenwick had been placed on extended leave.
 A disciplinary panel was then convened, after an investigation was carried out into claims of bullying and abusive behaviour.
 It was claimed that Fenwick had tried to force the resignations of two consultants, who were caught having sex with junior members of staff on hospital premises.
-The dismissals were stopped by the Trust's chair, Kingsley Smith, and non-executive director Bryan Dodson, and after a subsequent 20 minute hearing the two consultants were advised that they could keep their jobs.
+The dismissals were stopped by the trust's chair, Kingsley Smith, and non-executive director Bryan Dodson, and after a subsequent 20 minute hearing the two consultants were advised that they could keep their jobs.
 However, during the investigation allegations and issues were raised against Fenwick by different sources, which resulted in the Board commissioning an investigation and report by an outside HR specialist.
 This report led to a two-day disciplinary hearing, which found "allegations relating to inappropriate behaviour, use of resources and a range of governance issues, which were proven."
 Fenwick appealed against the decision, but a second independent panel again found the allegations proven, and resultantly Fenwick was dismissed on grounds of Gross Misconduct.

-NUTH added that "Due to the serious nature of the issues the Trust was required to report a number of concerns to NHS Counter Fraud and Security Management Services, known as NHS Protect.
-As a result it would be inappropriate for the Trust to make any further comment on this matter."
+NUTH added that "Due to the serious nature of the issues the trust was required to report a number of concerns to NHS Counter Fraud and Security Management Services, known as NHS Protect.
+As a result it would be inappropriate for the trust to make any further comment on this matter."